Determinant/phd-dissertation/README.rst

 Revisions:

-- 07/03/2021: publish the draft version for my PhD defense
+- 07/03/2021: published the draft version for my PhD defense
+- 07/27/2021: had a final pass myself